When the 2017 Borough Market incidents occurred in London near the eg+ office, their staff were impacted:

 When they first got the app they did a test in a company meeting and asked people to mark themselves as safe.
-They choose to send notifications to app, email, and mobile to ensure people get a notification through at least one of the avenues.
+They choose to send notifications via SMS and/or email to ensure people get a notification.
 They train new hires about Names & Faces and Check In during onboarding and also regularly check and update their business continuity plan.

 This preparation stood them in good stead when the time came to activate Check In:

 "We had quite a few employees in restaurants and bars closer to London Bridge.
 Having this tool meant we could reach out to all of our employees, no matter where they were or what they were doing at the time, to check they were safe.
 So it was absolutely invaluable.”

 Two of the eg+ team – Anna Beynon and Jennifer Challenger – were the designated Check In offers.
 While Jennifer ended up barricaded in a restaurant, Anna was actually having a day off but by chance was near London Bridge at the time of the incident.
 As she was evacuated from the tube, she activated Check In on her mobile: